sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 The *name* in the JSON *name/value pair* represents the unique (partial) dimension value combination to which the dimensionGroup attribute values are attached.
 "Partial" combination means that DimensionGroup attributes are not attached to all dimensions but only to a subset.
 This combination is the concatenation of the indexes of the corresponding `values` of the `dimensions`, separated by a colon character (":"), e.g. "::4:0:".
 Note that dimension values to which the attribute value is attached take the indexes from the `values` array of the respective *component* objects within the `structure.dimensions` object, whereas the other dimensions (which are not part of the partial key) have no value (are left empty).
 All dimensions have therefore their well-defined position in the *name* combination independently from the level at which dimensions are presentated elsewhere in the message.
 In the example "::4:0:", the data has altogether 5 dimensions (including the time dimension), and the related attribute values are attached only to the 3rd and 4th dimensions, for which the dimension value indexes are 4 and 0.
 The dimension 1, 2 and 5 have no related value and their positions in the combination are left empty.

-The *value* in the JSON *name/value pair* is an array containing the values or value indexes of **all** dimensionGroup *attributes*.
-If some of the attributes do not have values for a specific included (partial) dimension value combinations then *null* is used instead of a value.
-Beginning from the end of the array, `DimensionGroup`-level `attributes` can be omitted if the `attribute` has no value for this combination or if the `attribute` value for this combination corresponds to the default value.
-However, the *name/value pair* is only present if there is at least one corresponding `DimensionGroup`-level `attribute` value.
+The *value* in the JSON *name/value pair* is an array containing for the given `dimensionGroup` combination:
+- first: the corresponding values of **all** *attributes* presented in the `structure.attributes.dimensionGroup` array or the indexes of these values, depending on the presence of the `values` array in the component definition,
+- and last: the indexes of the values of all corresponding `annotations`.

+Elements for `annotations` are only included if there are corresponding `annotations`. **If `annotations` are present, then all corresponding `attributes` must be included.** Otherwise, if there are no corresponding `annotations`, then beginning from the end of the array, the corresponding `attributes` can be omitted if:
+- the `attribute` has no value (e.g. for optional attributes) or
+- the `attribute` value corresponds to the default value.

+If an attribute that has to be listed in the array does not have (a) value(s) then *null* is used instead of a value.

+The *name/value pair* is only present if there is at least one corresponding `attribute` or `annotation` value.

 The data type for the array `attribute` elements must be *integer*, *number*, *string*, *object of localised strings* (see: *[here](#names)*), arrays of these 4 types or *null*.
 Indexes for `attribute` values are of type *integer* and correspond to the indexes in the `values` array of the respective `component` object within the `structure.attributes.dimensionGroup` array.
+The data type for the array `annotation` elements is *integer*.
+Indexes for `annotation` values correspond to the indexes in the array of `annotations` in the `structure` element.

-For information on how to handle the indexes for `dimensions` and `attributes` see the section dedicated to [handling indexes](#handling-indexes).
+For information on how to handle the indexes for `dimensions`, `attributes` and `annotations` see the section dedicated to [handling indexes](#handling-indexes).

 Example: